naev/naev-website/content/index.md

 #### How can I get in touch?:

 You can join the discussion via the links on the <%= link_to( 'contact', @items['/contact.md'].path ) %> page, or from the website header bar above.

+#### Related projects

+* [Endless Skies](https://endless-sky.github.io/) is another great open source 2D space trading and combat game similar to the classic Escape Velocity series.
+Although inspired from the same source, it takes a different takeon the gameplay and mechanics to Naev.